Malaysia plans to halt all expansion of palm oil plantations

 [KUALA LUMPUR] Malaysia plans to halt all expansion of oil palm plantations this year as it seeks to dispel the oil's reputation as a driver of deforestation.

-The world's second-largest producer will cap the area at around 6 million hectares (14.8 million acres), Minister of Primary Industries Teresa Kok said in an interview Friday.
+The world's second-largest producer will cap the area at around 6 million hectares, Minister of Primary Industries Teresa Kok said in an interview on Friday.
 That's up from 5.85 million hectares at the end of last year, which will give some leeway to growers who are in the middle of replanting or who have already bought land, she said.

-The proposal, which will be put to the cabinet for discussion by March, will require commitment and cooperation from state governments as certain land issues are under their jurisdiction, Ms Kok said at her office in Putrajaya.
-Malaysia will focus on boosting productivity and yields of existing palm trees, she said.

 The European Union Commission last month submitted a delegated act that classifies palm oil from large plantations as unsustainable, and suggests that the oil be excluded from the bloc's biofuels target.
 That could hurt top producers in Indonesia and Malaysia that are struggling to improve demand for the controversial oil used in everything from soap to chocolate.